Connecticut Health Foundation Inc

 • Think Beyond Services: CT Health does not fund direct service delivery alone.
 Your application must demonstrate how the project connects to systems-level change, policy advocacy, or innovative approaches that can be scaled.

 • Pre-Application Consultation is Encouraged: The foundation recommends speaking with staff before applying.
-Take advantage of this opportunity to ensure your project aligns with their priorities and to get guidance on which grant program best fits your work.
+Take advantage of this opportunity to ensure your project aligns with their priorities and to get guidance on which grant programme best fits your work.

 • Align with Strategic Priorities: The strongest applications will directly connect to one of the four key focus areas in the 2024 strategic plan.
 If your project doesn't clearly fit, consider how you might reframe it or whether CT Health is the right funder.